joaoc-pires/wow-addon-conceal/README.md

-# WoW-Conceal
+# Conceal

-A World of Warcraft Addon to hide UI Elements when not in use
+A World of Warcraft Addon to hide UI Elements when not in use.